fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 9: What are we doing?

 ### 14: What IS History?
+- _PoH_, 281-89
+{% include alert.html class='info' title='EVERYONE: summary assignment' text="
+Summarize this intro to Part II in ONLY 3 bullet points from the reading.
+"%}

-- _PoH_, 281-89; 290-322.
+- _PoH_, 290-322.
+- Regular groups for this section.

-- Review existing Intro Guide and come to class with a specific topic in mind.
+- DECIDE ON A TOPIC.
+Review existing Intro Guide and come to class with a specific topic in mind.
 We will discuss proposed topics to manage overlap amongst ourselves and existing essays.

 ### 16: What is History FOR?